From Moral Issues that Divide Us

 The minimal state is the most extensive state that can be justified.
 Any state more extensive violates people’s rights.
 Yet many persons have put forth reasons purporting to justify a more extensive state.
 [Anarchy, State and Utopia, 7]

-According to libertarians, we put governments in power through the social contract to keep the peace, every extra thing the government does unnecessarily infringes on our liberties.
+According to libertarians, we put governments in power through the social contract to keep the peace, and every extra thing the government does unnecessarily infringes on our liberties.
 This includes public funding of education, welfare programs, highway construction, you name it.
 As nice as these things are, the government is not justified in forcing us to pay for them through taxation.
 If we want them, we should voluntarily pay for them through a user fee.

 In contrast to libertarianism, the liberal position regarding the scope of governments is called “welfare liberalism,” and maintains that governments should address issues of unfairness and social inequality, and not merely protect the peace.
 Governments have a duty to elevate the status of underprivileged citizens through education and welfare programs, and taxation to support these programs is justified.
 The key point of dispute between libertarianism and welfare liberalism is the social contract itself: when forming a social contract, what kinds of conditions would a reasonable negotiator agree to?
 Libertarians argue that negotiators would want to retain as much freedom as possible and reject most government programs.
 But welfare libertarians argue that negotiators would want to make sure that society is as fair and equal as possible, and this will embrace a wider set of government programs.
 Many applied ethics controversies come right down this debate between libertarianism and welfare liberalism, such as government funding of health care, higher education, and efforts to reduce poverty.